jorgenponder/mortality-rate/Readme.md

 ## Question and behavior

-If the odds of dying every year increased with a constant factor, would people notice?
+If the odds of dying every year was heightened by a constant, when would people notice?
 Code has a model with different odds and their effect on life expectancy.

 Computes and displays percentage of age group still alive for different covid mortality amplifying ratios (odds).